viniciuspjardim/synth-test/README.md

 ### Installing and running

 Anaconda distribution has all packages needed except pyaudio.
-I used Anaconda3 (witch came with python 3 interpreter).
+I used Anaconda3 (which comes with python 3 interpreter).

 Anaconda download: https://www.continuum.io/downloads